zenml-io/zenml/docs/book/resources/best-practices.md

 repo.get_pipelines()
 >>> [PipelineView('first_pipeline'), PipelineView('second_pipeline')]

 # This is the recommended explicit way to retrieve your specific pipeline
-repo.get_pipeline(pipeline_name="first_pipeline")
+# using the pipeline class if you have it at hand
+repo.get_pipeline(pipeline=first_pipeline)

+# Alternatively you can also use the name of the pipeline
+repo.get_pipeline(pipeline="first_pipeline")
 ```

 ### Have your imports relative to your `.zen` directory OR have your imports relative to the root of your repository in cases when you don't have a `.zen` directory (=> which means to have the runner at the root of your repository)